 Commercial shipping uses these waters with the level of activity increasing significantly closer to the approaches to the Milford Haven Waterway.
 Motor and sailing cruisers also venture into the area for day sails and there are heavily used recreational cruising routes for sailing craft across the area linking Milford with points east, such as Tenby and the north coast of Devon and Cornwall.
+Recreational sea fishing occurs just south of Caldey Island.

-Fishing comprises of set nets inshore to the east, drift lining over most of the area, light otter trawling and heavy beam and rockhopper trawling offshore.
+Commercial fishing comprises of set nets inshore to the east, drift lining over most of the area, light otter trawling and heavy beam and rockhopper trawling offshore.

 The area is a major offshore part of the Castlemartin and Manorbier firing ranges/military practice areas.
+An offshore minerals aggregate extraction area at Nobel Banks brushes the easternmost edge of the area.
+Two dumping grounds lie centrally and to the west.

-A Wave Energy Lease Area (leased by the Crown Estate) is located within this Seascape Character Area.
+A Wave Energy Lease Area (leased by the Crown Estate) is located centrally within this Seascape Character Area.